jadbin/xpaw/README.rst

 Documentation
 -------------

-Full documentation and usage examples for XPaw can be found on `readthedocs`_.
+Full documentation and usage examples for xpaw can be found on `readthedocs`_.

 .. _readthedocs: http://xpaw.readthedocs.org/en/latest/